MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-setting-up-webdav-to-o365.md

 ## Authorizing WebDAV

 Authorizing WebDAV is a fairly simple process - despite being an older protocol, many web applications still use it.
-This means you can connect to some web apps we don't formally have Connectors for via this method!
+This means you can connect to some web apps we don't formally have Connectors for via this method.

 You can also connect to a regular WebDAV server using our app.
 To authorize or add a WebDAV server as a Connector, follow these simple steps: